Jules Allix

-Jules Allix (9 September 1818 in Fontenay-le-Comte, Vendée – 1st September 1903 in Paris) was a feminist, socialist, political activist and eccentric inventor.
+Jules Allix (9 September 1818 – 1 September 1903) was a French feminist, socialist, political activist and eccentric inventor.
 A communard, he was mayor of the 8th arrondissement of Paris.

 Political activism

 In the Commune he inspired the creation of the "Comité des Femmes de la Rue d'Arras", which held a non-communist socialist view that emphasized the rights of women.
 The significance of the group is a matter of dispute, but it seems to have failed at several of its goals.

 Inventions and experiments

 Jules Allix is also known for his connection to several inventions and experiments deemed unusual.
 One of these being the "snail telegraph" (see pasilalinic-sympathetic compass).
 The idea behind it stated that snails, once put in contact, remain in sympathetic communication.
 Therefore, snails could be used to send messages through this communication.
 During the Franco-Prussian War, he suggested that women be armed with tubes of prussic acid, with which to kill the attacking Prussians.